-The loading dye increases the density of the sample and they add colour to the sample, thereby simplifying the loading process.
-The solution contains dyes that, in a electric field, move toward
+The DNA loading dye increases the density of the sample and they add colour to the sample, thereby simplifying the loading process.
+The solution contains dyes that, in a electric field, move

 In 1% agarose gels, bromophenol blue migrates with 300 bp linear double-stranded DNA fragment, whereas xylene cyanol FF migrates at approximately the same rate as linear